 If your Mac is network connected, having File Sharing enabled is just asking for trouble sooner or later (on any OS).
 Using the Extensions Manager, disable the File Sharing control panel and File Sharing Extension and File Sharing Library extensions.
 Restart to apply the configuration.

 Using the Extensions Manager, disable the USB Printer Sharing control panel and USB Printer Sharing extension.
 Due to incompatibilities in protocols printers you share on your Classic Mac will likely not be found by any Macs running later versions of OS X so this can be disabled.

 Using the Extensions Manager, disable the Web Sharing control panel and Web Sharing extension.

 - Disable Infrared

-Also use the Extension Manager to disable any control panels and extensions you don't need, this will make your OS boot faster and run with a bit more resources available.
+Also use the Extension Manager to disable any other control panels and extensions you don’t need.
+This will make your OS boot faster and run with a bit more resources available.